kheire007/location/README.md

 easy install
 put this in your ressource start it enjoy to use.
-DO NOT UPLAOD without my permission esx_Location
+DO NOT UPLOAD without permission esx_Location

 vehicle location